 Our Amended and Restated Bye-laws and Corporate Governance Guidelines provide our Board of Directors with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer in accordance with its determination that utilizing one or the other structure would be in the best interests of our Company.
 At the current time, Sanj K. Patel, our Chief Executive Officer, serves as Chairman of the Board.
 Our Board of Directors has determined that combining the roles of Chairman of the Board and Chief Executive Officer is best for our company and our shareholders at this time because it promotes unified leadership by Mr. Patel and allows for a single, clear focus for management to execute the Company's strategy and business plans.
 If the Chairman of the Board is a member of management or does not otherwise qualify as independent, our Corporate Governance Guidelines provide for the appointment by the independent directors of a lead director ("Lead Independent Director").
 Since our Chairman of the Board is a member of management, the independent directors elected Felix J. Baker as the Lead Independent Director.
-The Lead Independent Director's responsibilities include, but are not limited to, presiding over all meetings of the Board of Directors at which the Chairman of the Board of Directors of the Board of Directors, approving the Board of Directors' meeting schedules and agendas, and acting as liaison between the independent directors of the Board of Directors and the Chief Executive Officer and the Chairman of the Board of Directors is comprised of individuals with extensive experience with the biotechnology and pharmaceutical industries and, with the exception of Mr. Patel, is comprised of directors who meet the independence standards of Nasdaq.
-For these reasons and because of the strong leadership of Mr. Patel as Chairman of the Board Alf Chief Executive Officer and the counterbalancing role of the Lead Independent Directors who meet the independence standards of Directors will contin
+The Lead Independent Director's responsibilities include, but are not limited to, presiding over all meetings of the Board of Directors at which the Chairman of the Board is not present, including any executive sessions of the independent directors, approving the Board of Directors' meeting schedules and agendas, and acting as liaison between the independent directors of the Board of Directors and the Chief Executive Officer and the Chairman of the Board.
+Our Board of Directors is comprised of individuals with extensive experience with the biotechnology and pharmaceutical industries and, with the exception of Mr. Patel, is comprised of directors who meet the independence standards of Nasdag.
+For these reasons and because of the strong leadership of Mr. Patel as Chairman of the Board and Chief Executive Officer and the counterbalancing role of the Lead Independent Director, our Board of Directors has concluded that our current leadership structure is appropriate at this time.
+However, our Board of Directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.